 How to Prioritize Communication

-Fortunately, it’s not too difficult to prioritize communication when you’re managing a remote team.
-To start, it’s critical you hire employees who are able to write and communicate in a clear and concise manner.
+- Hire Strong Communicators: If you know an employee will be fully or partially remote, be sure to ask about their communication skills in your interview process.
+It’s critical you hire employees who are able to write and communicate in a clear and concise manner.
 This will obviously help curb any potential confusion.

 TIP: When managing remote employees, you don’t always need a reason to reach out.
 Grab a virtual coffee, throw 15-minutes on someone’s calendar, or shoot them a Slack to get to know when better and have some friendly banter.
 Those small moments can help foster trust, help keep them engaged, and build your manager-employee relationship, making them more likely to come to you in the future if they need help or have an issue.